The world of social networking is growing at an unimaginably faster rate.

 Hours of phone calls have now been easily replaced by texts on the go.

-You know what makes it even easier?
+Do you know what makes it even easier?
 The Facebook slang language.

 Basically, it’s just a way of killing the English language and shortening the words as you wish because you’re just too lazy to type what you wish to convey.